digitalocean/container-blueprints/DOKS-CI-CD/README.md

 **Note:** The Knative 1-Click app installs both the Knative Serving and Eventing components in your DOKS cluster, via the [Knative Operator](https://knative.dev/docs/install/operator/knative-with-operators).

-Next, you will configure each component of Knative to work in conjunction with Tekton Pipelines, and trigger the CI automation on GitHub events such as `push`.
+Next, you will configure each component of Knative to work in conjunction with Tekton Pipelines and trigger the CI automation on GitHub events such as `push`.
 You will also publicly expose and enable TLS termination for your Knative services.

 ## Step 6: Configure Knative Serving

 In this step, you will learn how to prepare a domain you own to work with Knative Services.
 Then, you will learn how to configure Knative Serving to use your custom domain, and enable automatic TLS termination for all Knative services.
-It's a best practice in general, to enable TLS termination for all application endpoints exposed publicly.
+It's a best practice in general to enable TLS termination for all application endpoints exposed publicly.

-### Configuring DigitalOcean Domain Records for Knative Services
+### Configure DigitalOcean Domain Records for Knative Services

 In this section, you will configure DNS within your DigitalOcean account, using a domain that you own.
-Then, you will create a wildcard record to match a specific subdomain under your root domain, and map it to your Knative load balancer.
+Then, you will create a wildcard record to match a specific subdomain under your root domain and map it to your Knative load balancer.
 DigitalOcean is not a domain name registrar.
 You need to buy a domain name first from providers such as [Google](https://domains.google) or [GoDaddy](https://uk.godaddy.com).

-First, run the following command to register your domain with DigitalOcean, replacing the `<>` placeholders correctly:
+First, run the following command to register your domain with DigitalOcean, replacing the `<>` placeholders:

 ```shell
 doctl compute domain create "<YOUR_DOMAIN_NAME_HERE>"